 skinny, thick, bought in or home-made.
 Or is it just the fact you are being

-charged more for less.
+charged more.
 The problem with skinny fries is they go cold quick and it is

 a French concept as is the brioche bun.
 In a desperate attempt to justify

-the high cost of a gourmet burger it is has to be de-Americanised and
+the high cost of a gourmet burger it has to be de-Americanised and

 Frenchified.
 I also think it is an attempt to attract off the street punters

 into what is essentially a high end restaurant, or is it the recognition

-that having money does not guarantee good taste so giv-em a
+that having money does not guarantee good taste so giv-em a burger.

-The Little Gloster has a little menu selection.
+The Little Gloster has a small menu selection.
 I like

 this.
 Large menu choices fill me with dread.
 How long has the food been